RTEMS/rtems-docs/c-user/task/directives.rst

     There was no task associated with the identifier specified by ``id``.

 :c:macro:`RTEMS_INVALID_SIZE`
-    The provided processor set was too small for the processor affinity set of the task.
+    The size specified by ``cpusetsize`` of the processor set was too small for the processor affinity set of the task.

 :c:macro:`RTEMS_ILLEGAL_ON_REMOTE_OBJECT`
     The task resided on a remote node.